RyanKirby/moneyhub-test/README.md

 - New GET route added `investments/report` which should return a csv formatted list of holdings.

 Improvments
-- Unit and intergration tests (Add mocking to the dependancy services for testing perposes in intergrations)
+- Unit and intergration tests (Add mocking to the dependancy services for testing purposes in intergrations)
 - Refactor to use proper Functional methodologies (something I would need to research some more, due to lack of experience)
 - Authenticate the sepereate services with JWT tokens potentially
 - Add some scripts or makefile to install all dependencies and spin up seperate services with one terminal command